mariainesdff/ideles/README.md

 As a prerequisite, we formalize adic valuations on Dedekind domains and the associated completions.

-This formalization is described in the paper "Formalizing the ring of adèles of a global field", [submitted to ITP 2022](https://itpconference.github.io/ITP22/cfp.html).
+This formalization is described in the paper "Formalizing the ring of adèles of a global field", [to be presented at ITP 2022](https://itpconference.github.io/ITP22/cfp.html).
 The version of the source code referred to in the paper is at the tag [journal-submission](https://github.com/mariainesdff/ideles/tree/journal-submission), and the corresponding documentation can be found in [this link](https://mariainesdff.github.io/ideles/journal-submission).

 ## Guide through the code